 Cloud Vulnerability DB

 The vulnerability stems from webpack-dev-server's handling of Origin headers in WebSocket connections.
 While the server implements checks to prevent Cross-site WebSocket hijacking (previously reported in CVE-2018-14732), it always allows IP address Origin headers.
 This implementation flaw enables websites served on IP addresses to establish WebSocket connections, potentially leading to unauthorized source code access.
-The vulnerability has been assigned a CVSS v3.1 score of 6.5 (Medium) with a vector string of CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:N/A:N (GitHub Advisory).
+The vulnerability has been assigned a CVSS v3.1 score of 6.5 (Medium) with a vector string of CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:N/A:N (GitHub Advisory, NVD).

 The primary impact of this vulnerability is the potential theft of source code from applications using webpack-dev-server.
 This risk specifically affects users who utilize predictable ports and non-Chromium based browsers.
 The vulnerability does not affect Chrome 94+ and other Chromium-based browsers due to their non-HTTPS private access blocking feature (GitHub Advisory).